Nianca-Chetty103/Image-Identifier/README.md

-# Flower-Identifier 💮
+# Flower-Identifier 🌻

+## What I learnt

 ## Features
-- should be able to use AI to identify the type of flower when given a set of pictures.
+- able to use AI to identify the flowers when given a set of pictures.
-- as well as just what isnt what are flowers.
+- able to explain what type of flower the image is.

 ## Tech Stack
 java programming